Toyota Crown vs Toyota Avalon: Choosing Between Two Toyota Flagships

 The Toyota Crown vs Toyota Avalon debate comes down to comfort

 While the 2.4-liter turbo-hybrid system in the Crown is more exciting, the Avalon wins out on overall efficiency.
-However, the real Toyota Crown vs Toyota Avalon fight comes down to premium status.
+However, the real Toyota Crown vs Toyota Avalon debate comes down to premium status.
 It is here where the Crown takes the Avalon to task.
 By offering better tech and more comfort-focused features, the Toyota Crown takes the throne with authority.